Cricket: Former Australia captain Ricky Ponting didn't rate Kane Williamson at first

 Ponting said his former side will have to get Williamson "out of his bubble" to stop him from causing damage in the series.

-"He's a bit like Smithy (in test cricket); he's very regimented in the way he plays, he plays the ball late, he doesn't get a big stride at the ball," Ponting said.
+"He's a bit like [Steve] Smith (in test cricket); he's very regimented in the way he plays, he plays the ball late, he doesn't get a big stride at the ball," Ponting said.

 "But he's just really hard to get out so I'm looking forward to the battle between him and our quicks.